vbookshelf/Offline-PDF-Redactor/README.md

 Instead of just trusting that the export worked, the app takes the exact PDF blob it just created, re-opens it, and runs PDF.js's text-extraction across every page of the file.

 It counts every character of extractable text found.
-Because each page was exported as a rasterized JPEG image rather than real text/vector content, a properly redacted file should have zero extractable characters.
+Because each page was exported as a rasterized JPEG image rather than real text/vector content, there should be zero extractable characters.

 ## How to use ofline
 Download the project folder and place it on your desktop.
 Then double click the index.html file.
 The app will open in your browser.